rgordonatrsgc/ics4u-isp-gamebible/README.md

 Almost every successful application available in the App Store has a multi-view user interface.
 I would like to be able to create my own multi- view applications, and the best way to learn is to do.
 So, this will be a sort of "template" and "guinea pig" for my future multi-view applications.

 I have not yet found an application that is very similar to my idea.
-Honestly, I do not think this is a million-dollar app idea, but creating this app is more about learning than to creat the next big app.
+Honestly, I do not think this is a million-dollar app idea, but creating this app is more about learning than to create the next big app.
 So, even if there was a similar application idea to mine, I would still be able to reach my goal.

 ### What is your prior experience in this area?